vieron/react-component-tasks/README.md

 # react-component-tasks

-This component provides a simple interface for authoring and distributing React Components.
+This component provides a simple cli interface for authoring and distributing React Components.
 It takes advantage of some conventions that allow you to build your component with almost zero configuration.

 ## Features